Reclaim Your Time with Art Lesson Plans

-- Giotto and the Arena Chapel: Learn about how this Gothic era artist ushered in the techniques of the Renaissance in his paintings of figures in the Arena Chapel.
-Then practice painting Giottos figures.
+- Drawing Clothing with Giotto: Learn about how this Gothic era artist ushered in the techniques of the Renaissance in his paintings of figures in the Arena Chapel.
+Then practice drawing and painting clothing like Giotto.

 - Ghiberti and the Gate of Paradise: Learn about this child prodigy who created relief sculptures that Michelangelo later called “Gates of Paradise.”
-Then create your own clay relief using air dry clay (or homemade clay- recipe included).
+Then create your own clay relief using air-dry clay or homemade clay.

-- Angelico: Learn about this humble artist and his beautiful, realistic depiction of Biblical scenes.
-Then practice drawing people using the technique of foreshortening.
+- Understanding Foreshortening with Angelico: Learn about this humble artist and his beautiful, realistic depiction of Biblical scenes.
+Then practice drawing and painting people using the technique of foreshortening.

-- Durer and the Wood Block Prints: Learn about Renaissance artist Durer and his amazing stamp-like wood blocks.
+- Creating Prints like Durer: Learn about Renaissance artist Durer and his amazing stamp-like wood blocks.
 Create a “stamp” of your own using a simple pencil and foam.

-- Michelangelo: Learn about the creator of the Sistine Chapel and the Pieta.
-Then make your own sculpture using air dry clay (or homemade clay- recipe included).
+- Sculpting with Michelangelo: Learn about the creator of the Sistine Chapel and the Pieta.
+Then make your own clay bust using air-dry or homemade clay.